 Diemme® Filtration has been among the pioneers in the industry to develop know-how in this field, working with numerous aluminium refineries in various parts of the world.

 The plants that have adopted the Diemme Filtration solution have obtained these main results:

 - A more compact waste that is easier to transport.

 - Footprint savings compared to wet storage.

 - Elimination of flooding risks.

 - Recovery of soda ash to be reused in the plant.

-Over time, Diemme® Filtration has become the designated partner of several large groups in the industry, developing specific product lines for each of these players and for the treatment of industrial sludge.
+Diemme® Filtration has become the designated partner of several large groups in the industry, working closely together to develop specific products for each customer and for the treatment of industrial red mud sludge.

-The choice of materials able to cope with typical temperatures and pH for this application and the measures taken to increase the flexibility of the equipment have allowed Diemme® Filtration to be recognised as a leader in this field.
+The choice of materials compatible with typical temperatures and pH used in the Bayer process and the development completed to increase the flexibility of the equipment have allowed Diemme® Filtration to be recognised as a leader in Red Mud dewatering.